adc2502/SquareOfDeath/README.md

 Basic rules:

 9 (3x3) cards are placed face up making the board.
 A player chooses a card and says higher or lower.
 A card is then dealt from the deck of cards and placed face-up.
-If they were correct, they continue until they have correctly predicted 3 dealt cards in a row.
-If they make a false prediction, they have to drink as many times as there are cards on that pile and then continue until they get 3 correct in a row.
+If the new card was guessed correctly (higher or lower), they continue until they have correctly predicted 3 dealt cards in a row.
+If they make a false prediction, they have to drink as many times as there are cards on that pile.
+They then continue until they get 3 correct in a row.

 If there is a king on the board, then that is a good card as statistically you can say 'lower' and the chances are very high that you will be correct.
 The decision is more difficult when the board is made up of cards around the middle point 7.